 3.12 The HRA will ensure that reviewers of appropriate specialisms are assigned to each study review, even if the applicant is choosing the reviewers who will conduct the review.

-3.13 The specialisms utilised in Pharmacy Assurance are:
+3.13 The specialisms included in Pharmacy Assurance are:

-3.14 The modalities utilised for Medical Physics Experts (MPEs) are:
+3.14 The modalities used for Medical Physics Experts (MPEs) are:

-3.15 The clinical specialisms utilised for Clinical Radiation Experts (CREs) are:
+3.15 The clinical specialisms used for Clinical Radiation Experts (CREs) are:

 4. Self-Managed Studies